pmatulis/oasis/index.md

 Peter Matulis has been practising a modern expression of yiquan since 1991.
 He is also familiar with Chen village tai chi after having practised it for eight years (2012 - 2020), however Chen tai chi is not taught.
-He places an emphasis on the fundamental aspects of these arts and on their meditative character.
+He places an emphasis on fundamental aspects and on their meditative character.

 ### Acknowledgements